Are you looking for a new, exciting and varied career, where no two days are the same? If so, then the role of a Police Officer could be for you!

 Following appointment, you will embark on a 6-month initial learning programme at South Wales Police Learning and Development services Bridgend.

 You will complete a 12 week tutoring period within the community, where you will be expected to achieve independent patrol status.
-The remainder of the probationary period you will carry out operational duties in the workplace gathering evidence of occupational competency.
+For the remainder of the probationary period you will carry out operational duties in the workplace gathering evidence of occupational competency.
 You will also be required to carry our academic elements assigned to you by a partner university.

 South Wales Police has started this exciting new route to becoming a police officer.
 A career in policing demands skill, responsibility, leadership, initiative and a genuine desire to make a difference to society.
 The pre-join degree is a professional, academic, knowledge based degree with the curriculum designed to cover all aspects of the police constable role and help you meet that challenge.